Argent77/A7-HiddenGameplayOptions/HiddenGameplayOptions/readme/readme.txt

 Option can be found in Gameplay section.

-19. Add in-game option "XP Bonus in Nightmare Mode" (not available in PST:EE)
+19. Add in-game option "XP Bonus in Nightmare Mode" (not available for PST:EE)

 Enabling this option allows your characters to get bonus XP in Legacy of Bhaal Mode (BGEE/BG2EE) or Heart of Fury Mode (IWDEE).
 This setting will not affect the extra XP granted by the regular difficulty modes.

+Option can be found in Gameplay section.

+20. Add in-game option "Frame Rate" (experimental) (not available for PST:EE, not compatible with Lefreut's Enhanced UI (LeUI))

+This component installs a slider control that can be used to set the desired frame rate of the game.
+You can choose between 30, 40 and 50 frames per second.
+The game's default is 30 fps.

+The component is marked as "experimental", as there are situations where setting this option has no effect:
+1. When Options Gameplay > Feedback > "More Confirmation Prompts" is active.
+2. When setting frame rate in a running game and quitting directly to the desktop afterwards.

 Option can be found in Gameplay section.